Stars on Stage Youth Show Choir

-Rising Stars is an audition based, exhibition Show Choir that stems from The WCPR Arts Education and Outreach programs.
+Stars on Stage Youth Show Choir is an audition based, exhibition Show Choir that stems from The WCPR Arts Education and Outreach programs.
 This vibrant ensemble will consist of 15-25 singer/dancers between the ages of 7-17.
+"Little Stars" ensemble (ages 5-8) will also have a chance to shine at local performances.
 Students selected to be a part of this talented group have the opportunity to fine tune their craft with intensive instruction and numerous public performance opportunities.
 The Show Choir would act as ambassadors to WCPR with an array of performance opportunities such as Festivals, fairs, parades, nursing homes, and fundraisers throughout the community and beyond.

 Julia Nolan: Director